TheShai81/data259-cookies/research/README.md

 - **cookie_awareness.md**: Contains research on user awareness of cookies and their use collected from existing studies as well as ideas for central questions to answer in our exploration.

 - **cookie_questions_bolduc.txt**: A brainstorm of some potential survey questions pertaining to cookie consent and how users view it.

+- **analysis_ideas.md**: A brainstorm of statistical tests and general analysis to run for once the survey is closed.